perriera/extras/README.md

 The following are a series of features to be added to the extra_ libraries in the near future

 ## namespace
-Expect the following to be the namespace paradym to be used starting with release 2.0.0
+Expect one of the following to be the namespace paradyms to be used starting with release 2.0.0

     using namespace perrier::extras;
     using namespace perrier::extras::crcs;